-- farmers relying on conjunctive use of surface water and ground
+- farmers relying on conjunctive use of surface water and ground water; which are mainly located in the delta;

-- water, which are mainly located in the upper catchment zone; - farmers relying on the use of wadi base flow; - farmers relying on spate irrigation and ground water irrigation - farmers relying only on ground water irrigation;

-- citizens in the downstream Bana basin using groundwater for domestic purposes;
+- farmers relying on the use of wadi base flow; - farmers relying on spate irrigation and ground water irrigation; - farmers relying only on ground water irrigation; - farmers making use of the proposed reservoir area (for grazing or wood collection) - citizens in the Abyan delta using ground water for domestic purposes;

-- citizens near vector breeding sites; - government for its national policies or international obligations concerning valued or threatened biodiversity; - non-governmental organisations representing biodiversity conservation. - c) Social and economic assessment.
-Two tools are available two make a weighted comparison between alternatives, based on costs and benefits, cost benefit analysis and multi criteria analysis.
-To capture the diverse nature of the different changes several these should be used in combination: - Cost benefit analysis should be applied to the changes which can be relatively easily quantified.
+- citizens near vector breeding sites; - government for its national policies or international obligations - concerning valued or threatened biodiversity; - non-governmental organisations representing biodiversity conservation. - c) Social and economic assessment.
+Two tools are available two make a weighted comparison between alternatives, based on costs and benefits: (i) cost benefit analysis and (ii) multi criteria analysis.
+To capture the diverse nature of the different changes these should be used in combination: - Cost benefit analysis should be applied to the changes which can be relatively easily quantified.
 Examples are the changes in the agricultural production system (incomes at farm and project level), in the fishery sector (income) and in the supply of drinking water (costs of production, expected water prices).
 The changes should be specified for different stakeholder groups (by location or income group).
-Cost benefit analysis can be further refined by applying different weights to income improvements for different target groups (so-called social economic cost benefit analysis).

-- Multi Criteria Analysis (MCA) or expert interviews.
-MCA is designed to make quantitative comparisons between such varying expressions of values and is very useful when impacts cannot easily be expressed in financial terms; - MCA; The changes in ecosystem services are expressed in terms of changes in social and economic values for stakeholders.
+Cost benefit analysis can be further refined by applying different weights to income improvements for different target groups (so-called social economic cost benefit analysis). - Multi Criteria Analysis (MCA) or expert interviews.
+MCA is designed to make quantitative comparisons between varying expressions of values and is very useful when impacts cannot easily be expressed in financial terms; - MCA; The changes in ecosystem services are expressed in terms of changes in social and economic values for stakeholders.
 Values can be expressed in their own terms, such as number of employed people, agricultural production, number of people served by public water supply, number of threatened species being affected, contribution to gross regional product, etc. etc. - Interviews with experts or key resource persons to describe the importance of different effects.